shuber/proxy/README.markdown

 * If a site does exist, a new host is returned using the site's `subdomain` with your app domain and everything renders fine, otherwise...
 * A fake host is returned (-INVALID-.yourcmsapp.com), and the request 404s once it gets to your `routing` controller and a site can't be found with the subdomain `-INVALID-`

 If `nil, false, or an empty string` is returned when you call the `Proxy.replace_host_with` method, the current request's host is not modified.
-Otherwise, the `HTTP_X_FORWARDED_HOST` request header is set to an array: `[the_original_host, the_new_host]`.
+Otherwise, the `HTTP_X_FORWARDED_HOST` request header is set to: `"#{the_original_host}, #{the_new_host}"`.
 This allows your routes to use your domain when evaluating routing conditions and also allows all of the application's url generators to use the original host.

 ## Contact